roseffendi/k3s-infra/README.md

 1. Install `nerdctl`.
 2. Install `buildkit`.
-3. Copy `buildkit/buildkitd.toml to /etc/buildkit/buildkitd.toml`.
+3. Copy `nerdctl/nerdctl.toml` to `/etc/nerdctl/nerdctl.toml`.
-4. Copy `buildkit/buildkit.service to /etc/systemd/system/buildkit.service`.
+4. Copy `buildkit/buildkitd.toml` to `/etc/buildkit/buildkitd.toml`.
+5. Copy `buildkit/buildkit.service` to `/etc/systemd/system/buildkit.service`.
-5. Run `sudo systemctl enable buildkit.service --now` to enable and start buildkit service.
+6. Run `sudo systemctl enable buildkit.service --now` to enable and start buildkit service.
-6. Copy `docker/build-dirs.example` to `docker/build-dirs.txt`.
+7. Copy `docker/build-dirs.example` to `docker/build-dirs.txt`.
 To add another dir as build source, add a new line with the target directory.
 You can skip the build dir by commenting the line using hashtag (`#`).
-7. Run `./docker/build.sh` to build all registered directories.
+8. Run `./docker/build.sh` to build all registered directories.
-8. The images will be registered to local registry `registry.k3s.kube` and accessible via `registry.k3s.kube/{base-filename}:kube`.
+9. The images will be registered to local registry `registry.k3s.kube` and accessible via `registry.k3s.kube/{base-filename}:kube`.
 For example, `postgres17.6-vector.dockerfile` will be accessible via `registry.k3s.kube/postgres17.6-vector:kube`.
-9. You can add `nerdctl` to NOPASSWD to skip password prompt.
+10. You can add `nerdctl` to NOPASSWD to skip password prompt.

 ## Setup the infra services